allow users to upload images

 How to Allow Users to Upload Images With a WordPress Plugin

-The best way to let users upload images to the front end of your site is with an image upload form.
+An image upload form is the best way to allow users to upload images to the front end of your site.

 WPForms is a WordPress form builder plugin.
 Their drag-and-drop tool makes it easy to create any kind of online form, like: